hefestosjs/docs/README.md

 - error
 - appError

-In the example file "UserController.ts", it uses ApiResponse, Request and Response.

 ## Services

 The service is a class and can have as many functions as you want, but if you generate the Service using the command line, by default, the functions that are created next to the service are: